cirosantilli/linux-cheat/kernel/README.md

 This will place:

 -   the compiled kernel under `/boot/vmlinuz-<version>`

 -   config file `.config` as `/boot/config-<version>`

 -   `System.map` under `/boot/System.map-<version>`.

 	This contains symbolic debug information.

 -   `/lib/modules/<version>/` for the modules

 Now reboot, from the GRUB menu choose "Advanced Ubuntu options", and then choose the newly installed kernel.

-TODO how to go back to the old kernel image by default at startup? going again into advance options and clicking on it works, but the default is still the newer version which was installed.
+TODO how to go back to the old kernel image by default at startup?
+Going again into advance options and clicking on it works, but the default is still the newer version which was installed.

-TODO how to install the /usr/src/linux-headers- headers?
+TODO how to install the `/usr/src/linux-headers- headers`?

 #test